 Kristine: This movie gets away with a lot because it is extremely stylish.
 For example, after they bury Ilona at the beach (bad idea, by the way) and Valerie is cold in her 5-year-old’s Christening gown…

 Kristine: …and the Baroness stands behind her in her Greta Garbo spangled ball gown and spreads her vampire cloak out into wings and then pulls Valerie into her embrace.
-That scene is laughable but in this movie it was great and gave me chills and made me laugh with delight.
+That scene is laughable but in this movie it was great and gave me chills and made me laugh gleefully.
 This movie is full of sartorial delights.

 Sean: I fucking love the Countess and Valerie in that scene.
 They are like standing on a big sand dune and then the Countess says: “The sun rises in a few hours” [cue to open cape].
 So did you notice that the character Valerie despises shifts from the Countess to Stefan over the course of the movie?